How to Appeal A Historic District Commission Decision

 When a local historic district commission denies an application for a certificate of appropriateness, a notice to proceed, or some other type of permission, the applicant may not legally undertake any exterior work, including demolition, unless the decision is appealed and is ultimately modified or set aside by higher authority.

 Michigan’s Local Historic Districts Act (1970 PA 169, §5; MCL 399.205) provides that an applicant aggrieved by a commission’s decision may appeal to the State Historic Preservation Review Board, which is an agency within the Michigan State Housing Development Authority (MSHDA).
-The Board’s members possess expertise in history related disciplines, and the Board has authority to affirm, modify, or set aside a commission’s decision.
+The Board’s members possess expertise in architecture, American history, architectural history, cultural geography, prehistoric and historic archaeology, historic preservation and related disciplines, and the Board has authority to affirm, modify, or set aside a commission’s decision.
 However, before anyone petitions the Board for relief, every effort should be made to resolve the historic preservation dispute at the local level.

 INSTRUCTIONS FOR FILING:

 To appeal an adverse commission decision, an aggrieved applicant should mail or deliver a written claim of appeal, in any form or format, to: